canoo/open-dolphin-gdt/README.md

 Install the open-dolphin template:
 * gdt.sh install -github canoo open-dolphin-gdt

-# Troubleshooting: if you still have an old version of 'dt_java' it might still contain the old 'opendolphin' template which will
+##Troubleshooting
-cause a conflict with the one from 'open-dolphin-gdt'.
+if you still have an old version of 'dt_java' it might still contain the old 'opendolphin' template which will cause a conflict with the one from 'open-dolphin-gdt'.
 So if there still is a folder '~/.gdt/dt_java/templates/opendolphin'. do a 'gdt.sh update dt_java'.
 In case it is still existing remove the folder '.gdt/dt_java' and do a fresh install of 'dt_java':